matt-goldman/BlakeDocs/src/Pages/5 Contributing/CreatingSiteTemplates.md

 **Note:** The package references and UI libraries shown are illustrative examples.
 Template authors can choose any libraries that fit their design goals.

+It's important to ensure that the generated files are included in builds, and equally that template files are excluded.
+The following example shows how to handle this.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.BlazorWebAssembly">
   <PropertyGroup>